SIMCenter offers a variety of resources to industry partners and Ohio State faculty and students.

 Our research team employs state-of-the-art software for the modeling of complex geometries and joining techniques under linear and non-linear deformation.
-These techniques are critical for developing strong, safe, and lightweight structures in the transportation industry and beyond.
+These techniques are critical for developing strong, safe and lightweight structures in a variety of industries.

-Researchers can accurately predict the performance of steady-state and time-dependent external and internal flows, and acoustics.
-This allows optimization of such varied applications as the drag forces on vehicles and large-scale air flow in manufacturing systems, like paint rooms.
+Researchers can accurately predict the performance of steady-state and time-dependent external and internal flows, and acoustics, allowing optimization of varied applications such as the drag forces on vehicles and large-scale air flow in manufacturing systems, like paint rooms.

 Systems Modeling, Integration, and Control

 The world is full of complex products comprised of hundreds or thousands of components organized into systems and subsystems.
-Researchers working in this area focus on using system-level plant and control models to model interconnected systems to accelerate the development process without sacrificing quality.
+Researchers working in this area focus on using system-level plant and control models to simulate interconnected systems, accelerating the development process without sacrificing quality.

 Optimization and CAE Automation

-The SIMCenter employs optimization techniques to automate and enhance the use of CAE tools.
-These numerical techniques are employed across the areas listed above, and they allow engineers to deliver the best possible designs resulting in improved performance in areas like weight, efficiency, and manufacturability.
+SIMCenter employs optimization techniques to automate and enhance the use of CAE tools.
+These numerical techniques are employed across the areas listed above, and they allow engineers to deliver the best possible designs resulting in improved performance in areas like weight, efficiency and manufacturability.